enkidevs/curriculum/java/data-management/numbers-i/use-primitive-types-instead-of-wrapper-classes-when-possible.md

 ---
 ## Content

 Wrapper classes (Integer, Byte, Character...) are great but slow.
 Primitive types (int, byte, char...) are just values, whereas Wrapper classes store information about the entire object.
-When this information is not needed, it's better to use primitive data types.
+When this information is not needed, it is better to use primitive data types.

 E.g: